Battle of the Angrivarian Wall: Opposing forces

-Before the battle of Idistaviso, which took place a few days or weeks earlier, Germanicus had eight legions with auxiliary troops: among these, according to Tacitus, are the Germanic allies such as the Batavi (mainly as cavalry), Chauci and Celtic contingents such as Raeti, Vindelici and Gauls.
-Ampsivarii, Belgians and Frisians may also have been among the allies.
+Before the battle of Idistaviso, which took place a few days or weeks earlier, Germanicus had eight legions with auxiliary troops: among these, according to Tacitus, are the Germanic allies such as the Batavi (mainly as cavalry), Germanic contingents such as the Chauci, and Celtic contingents such as Raeti, Vindelici and Gauls, fought on the Roman side.
 In addition, archers and horse archers have been mentioned.
 The size of the allied contingents is unknown, but may have been significant.
 For the total number of troops of the campaign army in the year 16, Hans Delbrück assumes "no less than 50,000".
 Klaus-Peter Johne cites 80,000.
 Wolfgang Jungandreas explicitly placed 100,000 men too high for the battle of the Angrivarian Wall.

 Even more difficult is to establish the number of troops at the disposal of the Cherusci under Arminius.
 Overall, the coalition appears to have been stronger than the previous year.
 In essence, the Cheruschi allies would have been the tribes involved in the Battle of the Teutoburg Forest in 9 AD.
 Germanicus' military operations were directed against them in particular.
 It can therefore be assumed that the Bructeri and Marsi belonged to the coalition.
 In addition, Usipetes, Tencteri and Tubantes are counted among the allies.

 Together with the Cherusci and the Angrivari, the Chatti belong to the three tribes that Tacitus particularly emphasizes in his account of the triumphal march of Germanicus in 17 AD:

 It is not clear if and how the Chatti joined the Arminius alliance in the summer of 16 AD.
 Due to their rivalry with the Cherusci, they may have taken part in the fighting by operating independently.
 If one calculates the number of warriors in the coalition using the data provided by Günter Stangl for the individual tribes, one gets from 40,000 to about 75,000.